-At this 2nd-to-last step in the central inspection pipeline, tenant specific content checks are applied.
-These checks are configurable by the customers' Mimecast administrator.
-These checks include Data Leak Prevention as well as specific custom content matching checks.
-This content examination process includes file document content fuzzy hash fingerprinting that provides the ability to detect partial content matches, as well as the examination of the body text of an email, attachments, headers, and subject lines.
-In addition, the DLP service includes built-in dictionaries (such as healthcare related data) and the ability to recognize structured data such as credit card or social security numbers in emails.
+At this step in the central inspection pipeline, tenant specific content checks are applied.
+These custom content matching steps are customer configurable.
+The content examination process includes file document content fuzzy hash fingerprinting that provides the ability to detect partial content matches, as well as the examination of the body text of an email, attachments, headers, and subject lines.
+In addition, the service includes built-in dictionaries (such as healthcare related data) and the ability to recognize structured data such as credit card or social security numbers in emails.
 A policy hit based on the above analysis can lead to the message being held, rejected, or delivered with a copy sent to another user.